What you need to do

 Adhere to IRS Non-discrimination Testing requirements for business owners about what retirement accounts they can offer and how much they can contribute.

-Trust and Estate Attorney
+Trust and Estate Firms

 Incorporate retirement account distributions and assets as part of your overall wealth transfer strategy.